tc39/notes/es7/2016-05/may-24.md

 YK: How does Microsoft feel about PTC?

-FST: There is a war on between implementers over spec compliance.
+EFT: There is a war on between implementers over spec compliance.

 YK: Pragmatically is is true that implementers can just not implement the features.